-Wladimir Baranoff-Rossine (Vladimir Baranov-Rossiné) was born in Kherson, Ukraine, then in Russian Empire.
+Wladimir Baranoff-Rossine (Vladimir Baranov-Rossiné) was born in Kherson, Ukraine, in the Russian Empire at the time (later part of the Soviet Union from 1922 to 1991).

 In 1902 he studied at the School of the Society for the Furthering of the Arts in St. Petersburg.
 From 1903 to 1907 he attended the Imperial Academy of Arts in St. Petersburg.